Beijing–Zhangjiakou Expressway

-The Jingzhang Expressway (京张高速公路, Hanyu Pinyin: Jīngzhāng Gāosù Gōnglù) is a 79.2 kilometers (49.2 miles) expressway in China connecting Beijing and Zhangjiakou.
-It is a part of the Jingda Expressway from central Beijing to Datong, in Shanxi province.
+The Jingzhang Expressway (京张高速公路 (Jīngzhāng Gāosù Gōnglù)) is a 79.2 km expressway in China connecting Beijing and Zhangjiakou.
+Construction began in 1998 and finished November 16, 2002.
+The expressway's name comes from the combination of one-character Chinese abbreviations for Beijing and Zhangjiakou (Beijing—Jing, Zhangjiakou—Zhang).

-The Jingzhang Expressway is built to reduce traffic on the increasingly congested China National Highway 110, which runs from Beijing to Qingtongxia.
-The construction of it began in 1998 and was completed on November 16, 2002.
+It is a part of the Jingda Expressway from central Beijing to Datong, in Shanxi province, which was built to reduce traffic on the increasingly congested China National Highway 110, which runs from Beijing to Qingtongxia.

-The Jingzhang Expressway gets its name from the combination of one-character Chinese abbreviations for Beijing and Zhangjiakou (Beijing—Jing, Zhangjiakou—Zhang).

-The expressway shortened the driving time between Beijing and Zhangjiakou from more than 3 hours to 2 hours.
-It is of great significance to improve the road network structure in Hebei Province, stimulate the economy along the route, and promote the economic development of Zhangjiakou area.
+The Jingzhang Expressway has shortened the driving time between Beijing and Zhangjiakou from over three hours to two hours.
+Its construction is a part of broader goals to improve the road network structure in Hebei Province, stimulate the economy along the route, and promote the economic development of the Zhangjiakou area.

 Route description

 The Jingzhang Expressway is part of the Jingda Expressway and a part of the China National highway system, a network of trunk ways across mainland China.
 It stretches from the Beijing City Limits Toll Gate to Zhangjiakou, crossing through locations such as the Guanting Reservoir.
 While the expressway starts in Beijing, the majority of it runs within Hebei province.